English Market

-The English Market (Irish: An Margadh Sasanach) is a municipal food market in the center of Cork city, Ireland.
+The English Market (Irish: An Margadh Sasanach) is a municipal food market in the centre of Cork city, Ireland.
 It stretches from Princes Street to the Grand Parade, and combines Princes Street Market and Grand Parade Market.
 The market is regarded for both its mid-19th century architecture and locally produced artisan food.

 The market has become a tourist attraction, has developed an international reputation, and has been described by chef Rick Stein as the "best covered market in the UK and Ireland".

 History

 The term English Market was coined in the 19th century to distinguish the market from the nearby St. Peter's Market (now the site of the Bodega on Cornmarket Street), which was known as the Irish Market.
 There has been a market on the present site since 1788 when it was opened as a meat shambles and known as "new markets".
 Its original structure is entirely lost.
 The market has been rebuilt in stages, including by John Benson and Robert Walker in the mid-19th century who constructed a front range, galleried court, and extended the footprint to the south end of Princes Street.
 Today the market centres around a cast iron fountain, and is typically entered via either a tripartite facade on Princes Street, or a bayed entrance from the Grand Parade.
 The market is known for its interior; which consists of a gabled central bay, central archways, and stained glass lunette windows.
 It was damaged during a 1981 fire, but is now fully restored.

 Today's group of buildings were constructed in the mid-19th century with the ornamental entrance at Princes Street being constructed in 1862 by Sir John Benson.
 The market changed little over the next century or so until it was seriously damaged by fire on 19 June 1980 and had to be extensively refurbished by Cork City Council.
 The refurbishment work was done in sympathy with the original Victorian building's design and won a Gold Medal from the Europa Nostra heritage foundation for conservation shortly after its completion.
 The refurbished market suffered a second fire in 1986 but the fire was less damaging than the first.